dhedge/V2-Public/README.md

 Please keep in mind that this repository is under development.

-For the most up-to-date system documentation, visit [dHEDGE Docs](https://docs.dhedge.org).
+For the documentation, visit [dHEDGE Docs](https://docs.dhedge.org).

 ## Explore dHEDGE 🚀